Why are the wires within an Ethernet cable twisted?

 The twists’ principal function is to reduce internal electrical interference.
 In effect, Ethernet cable has its own “shielding” built in.
 You may believe that unshielded Ethernet cable has no shielding and that protected Ethernet cable has shielding.
 This is just partly true.
 While shielded Ethernet cable, such as F/UTP has an overall foil shield, the cable cannot function without the “built-in” shielding of twisted pairs.

-What are the Reasons for Twisted Wires?
+Reasons for Twisted Wires

-The Reduction of Noise
+Reduction of Noise

 Electromagnetic Interference (EMI)